 It was a great workout, a fun time and fit for all ages and skill levels.
 I highly recommend stopping in to check this place out the next time you’re entertaining friends or family or just looking for something to do.

 If chocolate isn't your thing - don't write this off just yet.
-My husband doesn't like chocolate, but the Cool Whip and the pudding make the graham crackers just melt in your mouth.
-It is a family favorite!
+My husband doesn't like chocolate, but the Cool Whip and the pudding make the graham crackers just melt in your mouth and he absolutely loves it.
+It is truly a family favorite!
+We make it anytime we're all together and it always goes so fast.

 Let me know if you try it!
 You won't regret it.